cameronbunce/ClusterConfig/Benchmarking.md

 That will be invoked on your next session, so exit, and ssh back in to verify that now `module` does something.

 Oh, it is possible that "sudo apt install environment-modules" would do the same thing, but that's like taking your car in for an oil change.
-Know what oil filter you use, apt has an older version than what we just compiled.
+Know what oil filter you use, apt has an older version than what we just compiled. ( yes this is how I convinced myself that it was not time wasted )

 Now we tell the module system about our fancy compiler: